Animatron/player/doc/API.md

 ###### 2b. ######

-Now you may easily create a player with either of these two ways, just provide us the correct id of the canvas to attach to and ensure that it is accessible through DOM (use `body.onload`, for example, like in previous code sample):
+Now you may easily create a player with either of two ways below, just provide us with correct id of the canvas to attach to, and ensure that it is accessible through DOM (use `body.onload`, for example, like in previous code sample):

     var player = createPlayer('my-canvas')
     // or: var player = new anm.Player('my-canvas');

 ###### 2c. ######

-And you may rule the flow with loading your own scene or importing one:
+And you may easily rule the flow by loading your own scene or importing one:

     var my_scene = ...
     player.load(my_scene).play();